flopezo/notes/guide_vitae.md

 ```
 The vitae package currently supports 5 popular CV templates, and adding more is a relatively simple process (details in the creating vitae templates vignette).

-Creating a new CV with vitae can be done using the RStudio R Markdown template selector
+Creating a new CV with vitae can be done using the RStudio R Markdown template selector.
 ```

 The documentation also includes examples.
 I followed one of these examples and needed to install additional packages, such as `fontawesome`: